The fellowship ministry provides service opportunities both within and outside the church. A few of the special services the ministry provides are:

 - To regularly meet with various ministry deacons/leaders in order to integrate members that want to serve in a particular area.

 The Village Church of Christ has participated in a wide variety of domestic mission efforts in past years.
-These efforts saw the Church starting a new congregation in , Lousiana.
+These efforts saw the Church starting a new congregation in, Lousiana.
 Most recently, the congregation was involved with the efforts to aid in the development of a congregation in Spearfish, South Dakota.
 The congregation has long been a supporter of the Truth for Today ministry for the development and distribution of Bible course materials throughout the U.S. and foreign countries.
 For the past several years, our congregation has also been a sponsoring congregation for the Truth for Today “Lights” program aimed at distributing Bibles throughout the U.S. and South America.
 Another domestic effort that has been a part of our domestic mission efforts is the Vocational Church Plant efforts operating under the direction of Marvin Crowson at Harding College.
 Several years ago, the Elders set as a goal for the Missions Ministry to establish a new Spanish Congregation in the U.S. The congregation determined that the State of Florida would be an excellent location for the Spanish church plant.
-In November of 2005, Carlos and Maribel Preciado arrived in Ft.
-Lauderdale to begin their mission efforts.

 The Village Church of Christ has been active in foreign missions since its inception.
 We are presently involved in works in the following locations: Coatzacoalcos, Veracruz, Mexico, Ghana West Africa, and Cambodia.
 Besides these efforts, we remain actively involved in our support for the Truth for Today ministry.